stefanotolomeo/chat/README.md

 5. Turn off the container: <code>docker-compose -f docker-compose-chat.yml down</code>

 ## Limitations and Possible Optimizations
-1. Move to ActiveMq: configure the Broker, enable STOMP from docker and migrate to ActiveMq.
-The following dependencies are needed:
-    - Amqp:
-    - ActiveMq:
-    - Netty:
-2. Manage security and possible related-issues;
+1. Manage security and possible related-issues;
-3. Improve RESTful API: add "Accept" properties, respond with error status, implement security, version the API
+2. Improve RESTful API: add properties, respond with error status, implement security, version the API
-4. Use a dedicated model for DTO;
+3. Use a dedicated model for DTO;
-5. Improve the log pattern for messages into the dedicated log-file.
+4. Improve the log pattern for messages into the dedicated log-file.
-6. Manage logs on client side (avoid using console.log())
+5. Manage logs on client side (avoid using console.log())
+6. Evaluate scalability: how many connections could be taken simultaneously?
+7. If needed, switch to a queue architecture (IBMMQ, ActiveMq, ..)